FOREX-Dollar holds firm ahead of U.S. durable goods, housing data

 "Two more rate hikes are not fully priced in the market.
 If the U.S. economic data comes out on the strong side, then further pricing in for the two rate hikes will push up the dollar," Yamamoto said.

-The euro was flat at $1.09055 EUR= ahead of speeches by European Central Bank officials at the bank's Forum on Central Banking in Sintra, Portugal, on Tuesday and Wednesday.
+The euro EUR= was up 0.15% to $1.092 ahead of remarks by European Central Bank (ECB) President Christine Lagarde at the ECB Forum on Central Banking in Sintra, Portugal.

 World FX rates https://tmsnrt.rs/2RBWI5E